Robert J. Sherman: Career

-About wanting to be a songwriter
+About being a songwriter

 In an interview Sherman said, "My earliest memory is that I wanted to be a songwriter.
 It's a strange thing to call an 'earliest memory', I suppose.
 But there it is.
 I was, perhaps two or three years old.
 From where I stood, my father and uncle wrote the type of music that children loved.
 So that's what I wanted to do too."

 Sherman Theatrical Entertainment

 In 2021, alongside finance professionals Bret Goldin and Andrew Kaplan, Sherman created Sherman Theatrical Entertainment, Ltd. The new company was created to bring theatrical productions of Sherman's and the Sherman Family's to stage, screen, and streaming.
 The company is also focused on music publishing and licensing of select songs and projects from his own and his family's library.
+On May 4, 2023 it was announced that company was in a feature film development deal on the Sherman Brothers' animation musical, Inkas the Ramferinkas.

 Literary work

 In 2013 Sherman oversaw and completed the publication of Robert B. Sherman's Moose: Chapters From My Life, serving as the book's editor.
 In 2010, with his father's permission, Sherman provided an advance copy of the book to the production team of the Walt Disney motion picture Saving Mr. Banks starring Tom Hanks and Emma Thompson.
 The book became a primary piece of source material for the screenwriters' script.
 In the summer of 2012, now serving as the Trustee of the Robert B. Sherman Estate, Sherman consulted directly with the producer, director and one of the writers concerning the film.
 The first edition of Moose was released in 2013, a year following the author's death, and timed to coincide with the release of Saving Mr. Banks.
-The book was published by AuthorHouse an affiliate of Penguin Random House.
+The book was published by AuthorHouse, an affiliate of Penguin Random House.
 In 2016 Sherman provided the narration for the unabridged audible audiobook version.
 The audiobook was published by Orchard Hill Press.